pluginized-protocols/libxbgp/docs/source/pluginizing_function.rst

         1. Since the RIB is an internal structure, its memory is not accessible through the plugin.
 This is then not useful to pass a pointer without any particular meaning to the plugin.

-        2. From a security view point, give the ability to the user to explicitely pass the RIB pointer to the helper function may lead to a corruption of the protocol memory.
+        2. From a security view point, allowing the user to explicitly pass the RIB pointer to the helper function may lead to a corruption of the protocol memory.
 If it does not pass the right pointer, the helper function can crash the whole program.

         3. We give a mechanism to abstract the plugin from the host implementation.
-The plugin does not depend to strange structure maintained by the host.
+The plugin does not depend on strange structure maintained by the host.

    - *type* is a user custom id, providing extra information about the type of argument.
-It might be useful later when defining custom external API call.
+It might be useful later when defining custom external API calls.
 This could be a way to check if the argument passed to the external function is valid or not.
-On the above example, the helper function ``add_route`` checks if the argument is of type ``RIB`` before doing the computation.
+In the above example, the helper function ``add_route`` checks if the argument is of type ``RIB`` before doing the computation.

 2. Call the VM_CALL macro.
-The defintion of the macro is the following :
+The definition of the macro is the following :

        .. code-block:: c

            VM_CALL(plugin_id, arguments, number_of_arguments, __VA_ARGS__)

    - *plugin_id* is the numerical identifier corresponding to the insertion point.
-Since there could be multiple insertion points inside a same program, this interger will help libubpf to pick the right bytecode to execute when the virtual machine is called.
+Since there could be multiple insertion points inside the same program, this integer will help libubpf to pick the right bytecode to execute when the virtual machine is called.
    - *argument* is the pointer of the array containing the argument to pass to the eBPF bytecode.
    - __VA_ARGS__ is the actual definition of the function.
-If no bytecode is injected for this function (or insertion point)t this will be the code that will be executed instead.
+If no bytecode is injected for this function (or insertion point) this will be the code that will be executed instead.
 The function body must be written between two curly brackets to avoid compilation errors.

-3. Since the function returns a result, the `return` keyword must be replaced by another marco call :
+3. Since the function returns a result, the `return` keyword must be replaced by another macro call :

        .. code-block:: c

            RETURN_VM_VAL(result)

-   This macro will first call the POST part of the insertion point for you and then return with the value `result` given at argument of the macro.
+   This macro will first call the POST part of the insertion point for you and then return to the value `result` given to the argument of the macro.

 The case of `void` functions
 ----------------------------